Sons of Union Veterans of the Civil War

 Sons of Union Veterans of the Civil War (SUVCW) is an American congressionally chartered fraternal organization that carries out activities to preserve the history and legacy of the United States Armed Forces veterans who fought during the Civil War.
 It is the legal successor to the Grand Army of the Republic, the large and influential grouping of Union Army veterans that existed in the decades following the Civil War.
-Most SUVCW activities occur at the "Camp", or local community, level.
-In turn, Camps are grouped into state and/or regional structures called "Departments".
+Most SUVCW activities occur at the "Camp" or local community level.
+Camps are grouped into state or regional structures called "Departments".
 The National organization, with headquarters at the National Civil War Museum in Harrisburg, Pennsylvania, meets annually in a National Encampment that is attended by SUVCW members, known as "Brothers", from all Camps and Departments.

 SUVCW and its subordinate structures are charitable 501(c)(3) organizations.

 History

 Late 19th century

-SUVCW, originally named the Sons of Veterans of the United States of America, was founded by Major Augustus P. Davis in November 1881 to ensure the preservation of principles of the Grand Army of the Republic (GAR) and to provide assistance to veterans.
-It is based on the principles of Fraternity, Charity and Loyalty.
+SUVCW, named initially the Sons of Veterans of the United States of America, was founded by Major Augustus P. Davis in November 1881 to ensure the preservation of principles of the Grand Army of the Republic (GAR) and to provide assistance to veterans.
+It is based on the principles of Fraternity, Charity, and Loyalty.

-In July 1877, Davis made his first proposal to create an organization of sons of GAR members to General Alexander Hayes GAR Post 3 in Pittsburgh, Pennsylvania.
+In July 1877, Major Davis made his first proposal to create an organization of sons of GAR members to General Alexander Hayes GAR Post 3 in Pittsburgh, Pennsylvania.
 The members rejected his idea, but Davis was persistent.
-Finally in September 1881, Post 3 members took a neutral position on Davis' proposal, removing any formal obstacle to pursuit of his vision.
-Davis wanted to organize sons of GAR members into a military-style organization whose objectives were similar to those of the GAR, and whose members would provide assistance to those in the GAR.
-He proposed membership to be limited to the eldest living son of a GAR member.
-He envisioned not only a fraternal, patriotic and charitable organization, but an organized military reserve to be called upon in time of war.
-Members of the Sons of Veterans wore military-style uniforms and practiced tactics and drill.
+Finally, in September 1881, Post 3 members took a neutral position on Davis' proposal, removing any formal obstacle to pursuing his vision.
+Davis wanted to organize the sons of GAR members into a military-style organization whose objectives were similar to those of the GAR and whose members would assist those in the GAR.
+He proposed that membership be limited to a GAR member's eldest living son.
+He envisioned a fraternal, patriotic, and charitable organization and an organized military reserve to be called upon in times of war.
+SV Members wore military-style uniforms and practiced tactics and drills.

 Major Davis stated his vision for the SV as follows:

 The Sons of Veterans is destined to become the great military organization of the country, that glory of its supremacy, that healing of the sense when its National hymn are sung that none other not thus reared can know or feel.
 Through this organization the declining days of the Union Veteran will be made pleasant, his record of service to his country preserved, his memory honored, patriotism promoted.
 While if the dire necessity of the Nation should dictate, the Sons of Veterans, uniformed, drilled and equipped would come at once to her defense with the glory of their fathers surrounding them, each heart pulsating in unison with the rising and falling of the Nation's emblem.
 And who would be powerful enough to prevail against such a host?